What Are Sweden’s Household Examination Records (Husförhörslängder)?

-Sweden’s Household Examination Records or Husförhörslängder is a church records book recorded by the Swedish Lutheran State Church; the records contain information about the people who lived in a specific parish in Sweden.
-These Household Examination records started about 1686 until about 1894; the Swedish Church was charged to keep Sweden’s population records until 1991.
+Sweden’s Household Examination Records, or Husförhörslängder is a church records book recorded by the Swedish Lutheran State Church; the records contain information about the people who lived in a specific parish in Sweden.
+These Household Examination records started from about 1686 until 1894; the Swedish Church was charged to keep Sweden’s population records until 1991.

-What is the Swedish Household Examination Records or Husförhörslängder?
+What are the Swedish Household Examination Records or Husförhörslängder?

 The Swedish Household Examination Record, known in the Swedish language as Husförhörslängder, is a Swedish church book that contains information about all the people who lived in a specific parish in Sweden.
 One of the reasons these records are so important is that starting in 1686, each Parish had a legal requirement to keep the people’s records in their parish.

-The establishment of the Tabellverket also helped to assist with the gathering of Mantals Tax in 1812.
-All these records ensured Sweden has some outstanding household records that genealogists can use.
+The establishment of the Tabellverket also helped to assist with the gathering of the Mantals Tax in 1812.
+All these records ensure Sweden has some outstanding household records that genealogists can use.

 The Swedish Tabellverket (1749-1859)